WouterWisse/emoji-shopping-list/README.md

 </p>

 ## Summary
 First go at creating a `SwiftUI` application using the `Composable Architecture`.
 The full application will be a free download on the App Store and the code will be open source.
+Text-to-Emoji conversion powered by my open source `Swift Package` [text-to-😎](https://github.com/WouterWisse/text-to-emoji).

 ## Localization
 | Languages    | Supported   |